February 04, 2022

-Whether in opera companies or symphony orchestras, the barriers that once stood in the way of women conductors are finally beginning to come down, but gender in her profession doesn’t preoccupy Eun Sun Kim.
+In other words, Kim isn't one to let obstacles stand in her way for long.
+Even the outmoded but persistent barriers that once stood in the way of women leading opera companies or symphony orchestras garner very little notice from Kim.
 When she's on the podium, what matters to her is doing full justice to the music.

-As a conductor who’s earned consistently ecstatic praise from critics internationally, has she ever experienced a moment when being a woman was an obstacle for her?
+Still — even with all the triumphs and the consistently ecstatic praise from critics — has she ever experienced a moment when being a woman was a professional issue for her?
 "Maybe there was," Kim says, speaking via Zoom from Seoul, her hometown.
 "But if something happens because I'm a woman, or Asian, or young, I don't analyze the situation.
 In rehearsal, I don't have time to consider that kind of thing — I think that's just my character.
 I know that some of my female colleagues have had problems.
-Simone Young [Australian conductor, former Hamburg State Opera artistic director] was an icebreaker, and I really appreciate that she was there first.
+Simone Young (Australian conductor, former Hamburg State Opera artistic director) was an icebreaker, and I really appreciate that she was there first.
 My generation has had a slightly easier time."

 Kim studied composition in Korea, "but I always worked with singers and instrumentalists, accompanying them at the piano.
 I also always attended voice lessons, so I knew what singing was about — the voice attracted me as an instrument.
 Every second year our university did an opera production, so I became a rehearsal pianist."
-She did study conducting in Seoul, and after relocating to Stuttgart, Germany, she earned a doctorate there in orchestra conducting.
+She began her conducting in Seoul, and after relocating to Stuttgart, Germany, she earned a doctorate there in orchestra conducting.
 She came up the traditional way for conductors in Europe, playing for rehearsals and coaching singers in an opera house — in her case Madrid's Teatro Real.
 With her 2012 debut in Frankfurt, she was off and running, quickly accumulating credits in major European opera companies.
-She’s triumphed at London's English National Opera, the Royal Swedish Opera in Stockholm, and all the leading German companies (Berlin, Stuttgart, Dresden, Frankfurt, Cologne), as well as in America.
+She has triumphed at London's English National Opera, the Royal Swedish Opera in Stockholm, and all the leading German companies (Berlin, Stuttgart, Dresden, Frankfurt, Cologne), as well as in the United States.

 Is there a desert-island performance of hers that left her totally satisfied?
 "I'm never satisfied!
 Artistically I have my ideal, but it's always difficult to find a balance between that ideal performance or sound and what it actually is."
 Inevitably, though, particular performances do stand out, including that Frankfurt debut: "It all happened very fast!
 They changed the performance from a concert to La bohème and were looking for a conductor.
 I didn't know the orchestra, and there was no rehearsal with them.
 In Germany, for La traviata or La bohème, you don't get rehearsal — you just go into the pit in the evening."
 Applause for her from the orchestra made her realize that she'd truly gotten the job done.
-She’ll return to Bohème in November 2021 for her eagerly awaited Metropolitan Opera debut.

-Kim has equally strong memories of her North American debut with Traviata at Houston Grand Opera (2017, after HGO's theater suffered damage from Hurricane Harvey).
+Kim has strong memories of her North American debut with Traviata at Houston Grand Opera (2017, after HGO's theater suffered damage from Hurricane Harvey).
 "They reached out in late July to say they were looking for a venue — it was going to be the convention center."
 The company offered to switch the productions and make Kim's debut later, once the theater was repaired, "but I just said 'the venue doesn't matter — I will come!'"

 With her insatiable musical curiosity, Kim is always learning new music, although she doesn't have favorites ("I fall in love with any piece when I'm conducting it").
 The major German houses all do a large number of works each season, and this clearly created the foundation of Kim's own wide-ranging repertoire.
-"They play way more performances there than in American houses," she says.
-"Practically every evening!”
-Also, in any run of performances, “the orchestra musicians change — there is rotation.
+"They present way more performances there than in American houses," she says.
+"Practically every evening!"
+In any run of performances, she notes, "the orchestra musicians change — there is rotation.
 So, in an orchestra reading, you don't get to see all the musicians you're going to perform with.
 In America you have one team, which is a big advantage — like in a symphony concert.
 You can develop the same language."
 On the other hand, what Kim especially enjoys in the German system is "when you see a musician for the first time in performance.
 That can be a magical moment: you don't know the person, but then in the performance we feel the same thing, we do the same thing at that moment.
 That can only happen through the language of music."

-Like every artist, Kim has had to deal with cancellations since the start of COVID but “I live today, I really do.
+Like every artist, Kim has had to deal with cancellations since the start of COVID but she says, "I live today, I really do.
 I'm studying scores.
 I'm also studying languages, which are necessary for my job."
-She's working on her French and Italian right now, just to maintain those skills, “and I want to learn Russian, in order to conduct that repertoire.
+She's working on her French and Italian right now, just to maintain those skills, and wants "to learn Russian, in order to conduct that repertoire.
 I just don't dare conduct Russian works without being able to speak the language."
 The past year's cancellations have enabled her to be flexible.
 "I lost my Vienna Staatsoper debut, but then the concert at La Scala came up, so I was able to go to Milan for that — six different pieces and three different programs.
 My first time with the Scala orchestra.
 It was great!"